 For the Windows installation of Kerberos, it was not officially listed in the link below how to install it.

-This is an absolutely vital part of Ansible configuration which ensures an effective communication between the Ansible control server and target serves (Kerberos authentication enables you to easily authenticate against these domain joined devices.
-Ansible uses the pywinrm package to communicate with Windows servers over WinRM.
-It is not installed by default with the Ansible package.
+This is an absolutely vital part of Ansible configuration, which ensures effective communication between the Ansible control server and target serves (Kerberos authentication enables you to authenticate against these domain-joined devices easily.

-– The package was already installed by me because I installed the entire Python packages (dependencies).
-If you have not done so use any of the commands below.
+On the Ansible server, install the “pywinrm” python module to support WinRM protocol.
+I already installed the package because I installed the entire Python packages (dependencies).
+If you have not done so, use any of the commands below.

 $ pip install "pywinrm>=0.3.0" or $ pip install pywinrm

 Select (“krb5-workstation”: Kerberos reference implementation clients) and Install.

 pip install pywinrm[Kerberos]

-Via the “apt-cyg” command as shown below
+Via the “apt-cyg” command, as shown below.

-Navigating through this path ‘C:\cygwin64\etc\crypto-policies\back-ends” via the Cygwin Terminal to access the krb5.config file as shown below.
+Moreover, Navigate through this path ‘C:\cygwin64\etc\crypto-policies\back-ends” via the Cygwin Terminal to access the krb5.config file as shown below.

-Next, we will be configuring Kerberos to work, see https://techdirectarchive.com/2020/03/14/configuring-kerberos-for-ansible-authentication/
+Next, we will be configuring Kerberos to work.